Droggelbecher/bevy-fast-tilemap/docs/Troubleshooting.md

 ### Stay clear of weird camera zoom values

 More precisely, "weird" values for the scale factors of the camera2d transform.
-Zoom factors like 3.129
-(which is not precisely presentable in float32) seem to be one cause of these issues.
+Zoom factors like 3.129 seem to be one cause of these issues.
-Again, stick to "nice" numbers if you can such as powers of two or at least numbers that are representable precisely in float32.
+Again, stick to "nice" numbers if you can such as powers of two or at least numbers that have few odd prime factors.
-(see eg [this stackoverflow question](https://stackoverflow.com/questions/28634461/determine-if-a-number-can-be-precisely-represented-in-float-double-format) if you are unsure what that means).

 ### Use unobtrusive padding